Challenging Young Men To Be Great: Head Coach Wyant On The Role of College Soccer

 Kim Wyant: It’s very competitive.
 NYU plays in one of the most competitive conferences, and unlike other DIII programs, our conference has a travel schedule that requires us to get on airplanes to get to games — so it resembles more of a DI school experience.

-Diane Scavuzzo: And, with all the uncertainty of the Coronavirus COVID-19 pandemic, do you expect to have a fall Men’s Soccer season at NYU?
+Diane Scavuzzo: With all the uncertainty of the Coronavirus COVID-19 pandemic, do you expect a fall Men’s Soccer season at NYU?

-Kim Wyant: I think the only way you can have a sports program is if a University or a College can get the students back on campus, integrated into the classroom and the dorm — so that’s going to be the first priority.
-Any sports related activities are lower on the priority list right now as the focus is on the health, well being, and the safety of the students.
+Kim Wyant: I think the only way you can have a sports program is if a university or a college can get the students back on campus and integrated into the classroom and the dorm, so that will be the priority.
+Any sports related activities are lower on the priority list right now as the focus is on the health, well-being, and the safety of the students.

-Diane Scavuzzo: So if you had a magic wand, what would you ask for?
+Diane Scavuzzo: So, what would you ask if you had a magic wand?

-Kim Wyant: If I had a magic wand and I could wave it and say, “Poof,” what I would say poof too is, “Here’s your vaccine, there it is right there and here are 3 billion vaccinations right away.”
+Kim Wyant: If I had a magic wand and I could wave it and say, “Poof,” I would say poof, too: “Here’s your vaccine.
+There it is right there, and here are 3 billion vaccinations right away.”

 Diane Scavuzzo: And, it’s all free.

-Kim Wyant: Right, and it’s all free and let’s get people inoculated.
+Kim Wyant: Right, and it’s all free.
+Let’s get people inoculated.

-Diane Scavuzzo: What would you tell our readers who know soccer players who are planning on being off to play collegiate soccer when it starts?
+Diane Scavuzzo: What would you tell our readers who know soccer players planning to be off to play collegiate soccer when it starts?

-Kim Wyant: I would tell them what we’re telling our recruits and that just follows what your club teams are asking of you.
-I know that many clubs and coaches who are still very invested in their players and are delivering programs in the most innovative ways.
+Kim Wyant: I would tell them what we’re telling our recruits, which just follows what your club teams are asking of you.
+I know that many clubs and coaches are still very invested in their players and deliver programs in the most innovative ways.

-Diane Scavuzzo: When you get your NYU players back, do you think it’s going to be harder to get them ready for the season?
-I know you have a very short period of time.
+Diane Scavuzzo: When you get your NYU players back, do you think getting them ready for the season will be harder?
+I know you have a very short period.
 Back to that magic wand, how do you want your players to show up?

-Kim Wyant: Well, I would just hope that players are being true to themselves and being accountable to themselves.
+Kim Wyant: Well, I hope that players are true to themselves and accountable to themselves.

 I hope they are training in whatever environment that they can and following the appropriate safety guidelines.

-I would hope that they would come in as fit as possible so they’re still being mindful of their fitness both with regard to running and whatever weight training they have been able to be self-creating.
+I hope that they come in as fit as possible so they’re still mindful of their fitness, both with regard to running and whatever weight training they have been able to self-create.

 And so, I hope we can have a base standard of fitness when we restart.